ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 I am interested in the field of Data Mining and Machine Learning.

 During my PhD, I work on **trustworthy anomaly detection**, with a focus on but not limited to complex data such as event sequence and graph-structured data for smart manufacturing.
 More concretely, I aim to improve:
- * the **accuracy** (namely make anomaly detection models more accurate, especially with high-dimensional, unstructured, multimodal data),
+ * **Accuracy** (namely make anomaly detection models more accurate, especially with high-dimensional, unstructured, multimodal data),
- * **explainability** (namely make anomaly detection models more understandable for humans)
+ * **Explainability** (namely make anomaly detection models more understandable for humans)
- * **generalizability** (namely make anomaly detection models work reliably under changing conditions such as data distribution shifts, uncharted hyperarameter configurations, and the presence of adversarial perturbations) of anomaly detection methods.
+ * **Generalizability** (namely make anomaly detection models work reliably under changing conditions such as data distribution shifts, uncharted hyperarameter configurations, and the presence of adversarial perturbations) of anomaly detection methods.

+Currently, my reseach focus is gradually shifting to:
+ * Data-Centric LLMs: how to achieve better LLMs with significantly less data?
+ * Understanding of Unsupervised Learning (especially Self-Supervised Learning)

 Recent News